ethpm/escape-truffle/README.md

 ### Deploy

-This repository contains deployment scripts that let you to quickly publish your own package registry to a public testnet and authorize your account address as its owner.
+This repository contains deployment scripts that let you quickly publish your own package registry to a public testnet and authorize your account address as its owner.